 The Lagos State House of Assembly is situated right inside Lagos State Government secretariat at Alausa in Ikeja central business district.
 The House of Assembly is currently under the All Progressives Congress which is the current party ruling Lagos State.
 There have been seven different house of assemblies the very first one was inaugurated 2 October 1979 and the present one was inaugurated 6 June 2011.
 The House of Assembly is made up of forty Honorable Members elected to represent their constituencies for a period of four (4) years

-The present speaker of the House of Assembly is 'Rt.
-Hon Mubashiru Obasa
+The present speaker of the 9th Assembly is 'Rt.
+Hon.
+Mubashiru Obasa

 The purpose of the House of Assembly is to "provide information on the scope of responsibilities, services and commitment for the entire people of Lagos State".